-(as defined by IEC) the components of an electromagnetic field are characterized by magnetic field intensity H and magnetic flux density B. (Chinese national standard definition) a magnetic field is a field characterized by the force exerted by the charged particles moving in the field.
-This force comes from the movement of the particles and their charges.
+(Defined by International Electrotechnical Commission IEC) The components of electromagnetic field are characterized by magnetic field strength H and magnetic flux density B. (Chinese national standard definition) The magnetic field is a kind of field whose characteristics can be determined by the force of the charged particles moving in the field.
+This force comes from the movement of the particle and the charge it carries.

-After the permanent magnet is magnetized to technical saturation and the external magnetic field is removed, the remaining Mr, UoMr or 4πMr or Br are called residual magnetization, residual intrinsic magnetic induction and residual magnetic induction, collectively called residual magnetization.
+After the permanent magnet is magnetized to technical saturation and the external magnetic field is removed, the remaining Mr, UoMr or 4πMr or Br are called residual magnetization, residual intrinsic magnetic induction and residual magnetic induction, and they are collectively called residual magnetization.

 ·Magnetic energy product:

-(BH) Max demagnetization curve on any bit of B and H is the product of Bm, Hm and (BH) represents the magnet magnetic energy density in air gap space, that is the magnetostatic energy per unit volume of the air gap.
-The energy is equal to the magnet Bm and the product of Hm, so called magnetic energy product, the curve of magnetic energy product varies from B is called the magnetic energy curve, the product of Bd and Hd corresponding to a point has a value, which is called the magnetic energy product.
+(BH)max The product of B and H at any point on the demagnetization curve, namely Bm, Hm and (BH) represents the magnetic energy density established by the magnet in the air gap space, that is, the magnetostatic energy per unit volume of the air gap.
+The energy is equal to the product of the magnet Bm and Hm, so it is called the magnetic energy product.
+The relationship curve of the magnetic energy product with B is called the magnetic energy curve, and the product of Bd and Hd corresponding to a point has a value, which is called the magnetic energy product.

-The magnetic field corresponding to the point Bi=0.9Br on the intrinsic demagnetization curve is usually referred to as the bending point magnetic field Hk.
-The larger the magnetic field Hk is, the better the squareness of the intrinsic demagnetization curve will be.
+Generally, the magnetic field corresponding to the point Bi=0.9Br on the intrinsic demagnetization curve is called the bending point magnetic field Hk.
+The larger the Hk, the better the squareness of the intrinsic demagnetization curve.

-When the temperature changes within a certain range, the ratio of the percentage of the reversible change of the magnetization coercivity to the degree of temperature change.
+When the temperature changes within a certain range, the ratio of the percentage of the reversible change of the coercivity of the magnetization to the degree of temperature change.

 Tc The temperature at which the spontaneous magnetization disappears.